tornqvist/jazzon/README.md

 ## Usage

-In and of it self jazzon does nothing, really.
-It's sole purpose is to allow for registered plugins to act on helpers identified in data passed through jazzon.
+In and of it self jazzon does nothing, *really*.
+It's sole purpose is to call registered plugins with the current state and identified helpers.
+Helpers can be chained passing the current state from one to the next.

 To illustrate a most basic scenario, this is how one might use jazzon together with [jazzon-uuid](https://github.com/tornqvist/jazzon-uuid)